 According to the last U.S. census survey in 2013, 60 million people speak a language other than English at home.
 As our country’s population continues to diversify, so does the population of Limited English Proficient (LEP) patients.
-In order to accommodate shifting demographics, the methods used to address language barriers need to adapt as well.
+In order to accommodate shifting demographics and an evolving health system, the methods used to address language barriers need to adapt as well.

 Diverse Communication Infrastructure